HIPAA Compliance Checklist for 2025

 The software reseller model benefits both software creators and resellers, including:

-f.
-Focus on Innovation: With resellers handling go-to-market tasks, creators can focus on building and improving their software.
+F. Focus on Innovation: With resellers handling go-to-market tasks, creators can focus on building and improving the best software for resellers.
 Innovation remains the priority.

 The software reseller model offers many benefits but also comes with challenges.